patrick-motard/dotfiles/install.md

     - open dropbox via rofi
     - log into dropbox via firefox

+TODO: improve decrypt/encrypt instructions
-call decrypt alias (modified version of yadm decrypt) (decrypt ~/.yadm/files.gpg file contents to their appropriate file locations), use password from lastpass
+If this is based on your fork of dotfiles: call decrypt alias (modified version of yadm decrypt) (decrypt ~/.yadm/files.gpg file contents to their appropriate file locations), use password from lastpass

-cd ~

-yadm clone -f git@github.com:patrick-motard/dotfiles.git (or your private fork)

-follow instructions in readme for setting up fcrontab and desktop background (manual, annoying, i'll automate)

-edit ~/.config/polybar/launch.sh to have your screens

-restart i3 in place (alt+shift+r) (editing this file is annoying, ill make it more easily configurable)